autepos/ai-payment/readme.md

 ```

 ## Usage
+For safe interaction with payment providers, use the payment service.
 To obtain payment service, build it through the container so its dependencies are auto resolved:
 ```php
 $paymentService=app(\Autepos\AiPayment\PaymentService::class)
 ```